Chaser2143/CS260/README.md

 - **Provides backend endpoints for manipulating application data & Stores application data in MongoDB**
   - Done!
 You can see this represented in the '/api/budgets/' endpoint.
 Index.js now calls functions in database.js which will either get everything from the DB, add an expense to a selected budget, or add a budget to the DB.
 It works great!

+## Login Deliverable
+- (Required) Simon Login deployed to your production environment
+- (Required) A link to your GitHub startup repository prominently displayed on your application's home page (Linked via the icon in the bottom right corner)

+- **Supports new user registration**

+- **Supports existing user authentication**
+- **Stores and retrieves credentials in MongoDB**
+- **Restricts application functionality based upon authentication**